 There are two most common breast implant types on the market in the US: silicone and saline.
 Both are approved by FDA and have their advantages and disadvantages.
 The one you select depends on your preferences.

-Several silicone implants are available, but the newest are adhesive silicone gel breast implants, also called ‘gummy bear’ implants.
+Several silicone breast implants are available, but the newest are adhesive silicone gel breast implants, also called ‘gummy bear’ implants.

 These are filled with silicone gel that feels like natural breasts, and there are other benefits.
 For example, gummy bear implants keep their shape better over the years than regular silicone and saline implants.